 With over 300 days of sunshine per year, one of the best ways to enjoy Colorado’s fresh air is out on the open water.
 Denver is surrounded by many small and large reservoirs and lakes with all of the watercraft rental services to match.
-From pontoon party boats and jet skis, to fishing boats and SUP, there’s a lot of choice at somer of Colorado marinas.
+From pontoon party boats and jet skis to fishing boats and SUP, there’s a lot of choice at some Colorado marinas.

 Although Colorado is a bit more famous for whitewater rafting and river sports of all kinds, there are also plenty of large lakes to enjoy within two hours from the capital city.
 In addition to the dozens of companies that rent kayaks, stand-up paddleboards, canoes, and other small self-propelled boats, Colorado boasts many marinas filled with motorboats ready for your day out on the water.

 Below, we showcase some of the best marinas to rent a boat by Denver, CO, in no particular order:

 15 miles southeast of the heart of Denver, the Cherry Creek Reservoir holds 880 acres of surface water with sandy beaches and beautiful mountain views.
 The Cherry Creek Reservoir is the central feature of Cherry Creek State Park, which requires an entry fee and includes opportunities for hiking, cycling, camping, horseback riding, shooting, and more.

 Boat rentals are located on the west side of the Cherry Creek Reservoir at the Pelican Bay Marina.
 Visitors may rent a variety of vessels including deck boats, pontoons, 60hp personal watercraft (jet skis), and towboats for half-day and full-day reservations.
 Sailors are also welcome to rent sailboats and participate in classes, races, and regattas.